munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 looking forward to having both arms for a while.

 Once I'm recharged, the real fun starts.
-Having the book online is important, but for me, "Crafting Interpreters" was always meant to be a *book* with pages and a cover.
+Having the book online is important, but for me, *Crafting Interpreters* was always meant to be a *book* with pages and a cover.
 So after a long bout of editing and bug fixing, I'm going to get started doing the page layout for the print edition.
 I love graphic design, and I can't wait to hold it in my hands.